2017 United States elections: Legislative

 Democrats also won control of the Washington Senate through a November special election.
 As part of a federal court ruling that invalidated its state legislative districts, the North Carolina General Assembly was ordered to hold special elections in the fall of 2017 with updated district lines.
 However, the US Supreme Court has put a hold on the 2017 election until it rules on the matter.

+Attorney general

+One state held an attorney general election in 2017: